 Written by Brandy Bauer, Communications Manager, Economic Security, National Council on Aging (NCOA).
 NCOA would like to thank Naomi Stanhaus of the Retirement Research Foundation for her contributions to this fact sheet.
+GIA would like to thank Ellen Bruce for her contributions to updating this fact sheet in April, 2016.

 Economic insecurity disproportionately affects women and people of color.
 Approximately 60% of older women are unable to cover their basic, daily expenses compared to 41% of older men.
 Among older women of color, 60% of Hispanic women and 65% of African American women are aging into economic insecurity.
 Seniors of color also typically experience more chronic health conditions, yet have fewer resources to cover the costs associated with treating those illnesses.
+Economic insecurity also rises with age as work becomes difficult or impossible, health care costs increase, and spouses pass away.

 Impact of Economic Insecurity